MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/t-sql.md

 ## Querying from Kusto.Explorer with T-SQL

-The Kusto.Explorer tool supports T-SQL queries to Azure Data Explorer.
+The Kusto.Explorer tool supports T-SQL queries to Kusto.
 To instruct Kusto.Explorer to execute a query, begin the query with an empty T-SQL comment line (`--`).
 For example: